GENERAL

 NEET Expected Cut Off 2026 for General Category

-The table below represents the year-wise NEET cut-off for the general category.
+The table below represents the year-wise NEET expected cut off 2026 for the general category.
 The qualifying percentile for the General category is the 50th percentile.
-The official NEET 2026 cut-off score for the General category will be announced after the NEET result.
+The official expected cut off NEET 2026 for the General category will be announced after the NEET result.

 Year